aafernands/bella-vitta-restaurant/README.md

-# Bella Vita Ristorante 🍝
+# Bella Vita Restaurant 🍝
-**A Next.js-based website for Bella Vita Ristorante, showcasing authentic Italian cuisine and a warm dining experience.**
+**A Next.js-based website for Bella Vita Restaurant, showcasing authentic Italian cuisine and a warm dining experience.**

 ## Table of Contents